| ACADEMICS | Schools & Departments | Nursing | Nursing Track II RN-BS

 For more information, contact: Judy TuoriRN-to-BS Program Coordinatorjtuori1@worcester.edu508-929-8559

-Admission ProcessAll students applying to the RN-BS program must be currently licensed to practice as a registered nurse in the Commonwealth of Massachusetts.
+Admission ProcessAll students applying to the RN-to-BS program must be currently licensed to practice as a registered nurse in the Commonwealth of Massachusetts.
 The RN-to-BS student applying to Worcester State University as a transfer student can receive up to 65 credits transferrable from an accredited associate degree college and a maximum of 90 credits from 4-year colleges and universities.
 Admission requirements include official high school and college transcripts and a 2.5 GPA.
-The RN student, who graduated from a nursing diploma program, must take the NLN Mobility Profile II Exam as a prerequisite, which allows students to obtain up to 29 transfer credits.
-Diploma students will now get 29 credits for their license.
+Associate degree and diploma graduates will now earn 30 credits for their RN license.
 The 3-semester nursing sequence starts in the fall semester.
 All applicants must complete the required components of the admission process prior to April 1 for consideration of admittance for September.
 Students who wish to matriculate into the program and begin taking prerequisites or co-requisites early may be admitted as an early admission by completing the application process.Track II Prerequisite CoursesThese courses may be transferred if the student has previously taken the course (per college transfer policy) or may be taken at Worcester State University.
 Foundation courses, nursing courses, prerequisite and co-requisite courses may not be taken pass/fail.

 Track II Nursing Courses (31 credits)All nursing courses must be taken in sequence.
 Students must achieve a minimum grade of 80 in each nursing course.
 Only 1 nursing course may be repeated to obtain the minimum grade or required GPA and must be repeated within the 2 years.